|

 Children's

-effective voice for all the children of America who
+a strong and effective voice for all the children

-cannot vote, lobby, or speak for themselves.
-CDF's
+of America who cannot vote, lobby, or speak

 -